vinitshahdeo/portfolio/README.md

 | `npm run build` | Builds the site for production.             | The output is stored in the `./dist/` directory.
 Use this command before deploying to ensure you're publishing the optimized version of your site. |
 | `npm run lint`  | Lints your code to identify and fix issues. | It's recommended to run this command before committing your changes to ensure code quality and consistency.                                        |

+## 🎉 Contributing

+Your contributions are most welcome!
+Here's how you can get started:

+1. 📖 **Check the [Contributing Guidelines](CONTRIBUTING.md)** for details on how to contribute.
+2. 🐛 **Browse the [Issues](https://github.com/vinitshahdeo/portfolio/issues)** and help fix bugs or suggest enhancements.
+Submit your fixes via a pull request using the provided template.
+3. 🎨 **Submit a new color theme** by following the [New Color Theme Proposal](https://github.com/vinitshahdeo/portfolio/issues/new?assignees=vinitshahdeo&labels=proposal%2C+theme&projects=&template=new-color-theme-proposal.md&title=%5BNew+Theme%5D+%3CTheme+Name%3E) process, then implement it and submit a pull request.

 ## 🌐 Deployment

 Deploying your site is a breeze with seamless support for both [Netlify](https://www.netlify.com/) and [Vercel](https://vercel.com/).
 Choose your preferred platform by clicking the buttons below.
 These options also automatically create a new repository on GitHub for you.
 For more details, explore the documentation: